fsun2p10/kmeans/README.md

 # kmeans
-An implementation of k-means clustering in general dimensions.
+An implementation of k-means clustering in arbitrary dimensions.